-The livewell system is designed to keep your baitfish alive and strong for as long as possible.
+The livewell system, standard on your Cobia 280, is designed to keep your baitfish alive and strong for as long as possible.
 This livewell provides a cool, clean, and oxygenated environment that allows you to keep your baitfish alive for long periods of time.
 To efficiently operate your livewell, the following steps should be taken: